patanne/dnsnotify2route53/README.md

 ## Configuration

 The project uses a simple **config.json** file to function.
 In this section is a descriptions of each setting.
+The install script creates a subfolder called, config. it copies the config file to this folder.
+At startup the project checks the subfolder for the config file first.All this is done because .gitignore ignores this folder.
+Otherwise any subsequent git pull would override all your settings.

 | setting                    | description                                                  |
 | -------------------------- | ------------------------------------------------------------ |